monoscope-tech/apitoolkit-landing/pricing/index.md

   - q: What counts as an event?
     a: An event includes API requests, log entries, traces, spans, and metric data points.
 We count all telemetry data processed by Monoscope.
 Unlike competitors, we never sample or drop your data—every event is stored and searchable.
   - q: Do you offer volume discounts?
     a: Yes, we offer custom pricing for high-volume usage (typically above 1 billion events/month).
-Contact our sales team at <a href="mailto:hello@apitoolkit.io" class="text-textBrand">hello@apitoolkit.io</a> to discuss your specific needs.
+Contact our sales team at <a href="mailto:hello@monoscope.tech" class="text-textBrand">hello@monoscope.tech</a> to discuss your specific needs.
 ---

 ```=html